 There is also the fact that some stations are simply broadcasting a stronger signal so you are going to pick them up better than others regardless of other factors.

 If you want an extra antenna then I advise buying a kit.
 They are inexpensive and so easy to order now.
-No having to put one together yourself!
+No need to put one together yourself!
 If you do find yourself in a SHTF situation you can strip some scavenged wire and strip the ends to attach to your antennae.

 Wayl Emergency Radio